- Training & Events

 The fact remains, however, that there is always money available for investments that produce a healthy profit.
 Failure to obtain such funding more often lies in the presentation.
 So, it’s important to speak the one truly universal language…money!
 It is a lot easier for an engineer to talk dollars and cents than it is for the financial manager to talk technically.
 Scientists still have to balance check books, however, accountants do not need to know how to change the CV joints on their cars.

-Unfortunately, finding a ready formula for calculating ROI is surprisingly difficult.
+Unfortunately, finding a ready formula for calculating Return On Investment (ROI) is surprisingly difficult.
 There appears to be a dearth of information on the Internet and even the condition-monitoring wizards have little to say on the matter.
 The reason for this is that, like so many other aspects of oil analysis, each case or organization has to be treated on its own merits.

 Even though a handy formula or computer program would be a tremendous boon to many companies, an informal survey by Wearcheck of its various customers who perform such calculations revealed that each company has a different way of calculating ROI.
 Following are some guidelines and ideas developed to help companies formulate their own methods for calculating the ROI on their oil analysis program.